Work in Hillside Woods

 Residents of all ages are pulling invasive plants, collecting data, and replanting trees.
 Join us!

 No experience necessary - we train!
 Got other talents to contribute?
 Let us know!

-For additional volunteer work opportunities that are not in Hillside Woods, see Restoration Hastings
+For volunteer work opportunities in our Village that are not in Hillside Woods, see: Restoration Hastings

-Bring a shovel and work gloves (or borrow from us) and join our effort to remove rampant privet, jetbead, honeysuckle, Japanese barberry and other disruptive plants, as well as plant new ones.
-Sessions are generally two hours, good exercise—and fun!
+Bring a shovel and work gloves (or borrow from us) and work to remove rampant disruptive trees and shrubs as well as replant with ecologically beneficial species and water baby seedlings.
+Sessions are generally two hours on Sunday afternoons, good exercise—and fun!
 Students can earn community service hours.

 Planting Trees and Flowers

-To date we've planted over 100 donated tree seedlings and a handful of wildflowers and shrubs.
+To date we've planted over 450 donated tree and shrub seedlings plus a handful of wildflowers.
 Plantings will begin in earnest once fencing is erected.
 You're invited to help!

 For more information on any of these projects, email firstname.lastname@example.org.
 Visit our Volunteer Resources Page for more.
 You can sign up for a session at any time.
 No experience necessary: we train!